Exceptional Dehn surgery on the minimally twisted five-chain link

 \subsection{Organizing the search}

-We now finally get back to tasks (i) and (ii).
 Despite our main objective being that to establish Theorem~\ref{main:teo}, we have not run our code directly with $M_5$ as an input, because it turned out that considerable computer time could be saved by dealing first with the manifolds $M_2$, $M_3$ (thereby confirming the results of~\cite{MaPe}), and $M_4$, and only then with $M_5$.
 In the next pages, along with the description of the data obtained step after step, we will give an explanation of the exact strategy we have used to employ the data obtained at one step to make the next step simpler.
-At each step we will display the output produced by our code, of course omitting the very long list (III).